byzer-org/byzer-doc/byzer-lang/en-us/installation/containerized_deployment/muti-continer.md

 #### Set environment variables

 ```
-## specify the mysql root user password
+## specify the MySQL root user password
 export MYSQL_ROOT_PASSWORD=root
-## mysql port number
+## MySQL port number
 export MYSQL_PORT=3306
-## Byzer engine background management service port
+## Background management service port of Byzer engine
 export KOLO_LANG_PORT=9003
-## byzer notebook client port
+## Byzer Notebook client port
 export BYZER_NOTEBOOK_PORT=9002
-## spark version used by byzer (for generating container name)
+## spark version used by Byzer (for generating container name)
 export SPARK_VERSION=3.1.1
-## byzer lang version (for generating container name)
+##Byzer-lang version (for generating container name)
 export KOLO_LANG_VERSION=2.2.0-SNAPSHOT
-## byzer notebook version (for generating the container name)
+## Byzer Notebook version (for generating the container name)
 export BYZER_NOTEBOOK_VERSION=0.0.1-SNAPSHOT
 ```

-> Note: we have provided default values ​​for all the above environment variables.
-If you do not need to customize the configuration, you can leave them alone.
+> Note: All the above environment variables are configured with default values.
+You can skip this step if you do not need customization.

 ### Build Byzer Images with scripts

-Running the following script will build images to the local repository, which is convenient for running container later.
+Run the following script to build images in local repository, to facilitate the starting of the container.

 ```
 sh -x dev/bin/build-images.sh